 To explore this proposition and determine impacts of vehicle automation and connectivity, we’re aiming to develop simulation models that can be used to evaluate the potential safety and capacity improvements that can be realised from converging automated vehicle technologies with vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications.

-This project is a collaboration with Transport for NSW and iMOVE as well as with the Future Spaces for Living research program within the Smart Cities Research Institute.
-We’re using a virtual reality (VR) environment that simulates a city street to investigate a series of different street configurations and traffic volumes and speeds, to gauge perceptions of which elements of streetscape design help people to feel more comfortable and safe, therefore representing a ‘successful place’.
+This project is a collaboration with Transport for NSW and iMOVE, as well as with the Future Spaces for Living research program within the Innovative Planet Research Institute.
+We’re using a virtual reality (VR) environment that simulates a city street to investigate a series of different street configurations, traffic volumes and speeds to gauge perceptions of which streetscape design elements help people feel more comfortable and safe, therefore representing a ‘successful place’.
 The user experience of both the VR and the different street configurations will be measured, including their immersion in the VR environment.